+Many companies claim to be customer-centric.
+However, just a few are really able to achieve it.
 In some of our previous videos, we’ve explained how to switch your company from product-centric to customer-centric and why consumer feedback is so important for your business.
 This week, our CEO Riccardo Osti is advising you ask yourself 3 Questions to understand if you are managing customer feedback correctly.
-Asking this questions may show you if you are extracting enough value from this type of data, or not.
+Asking these questions may show you if you are extracting enough value from this type of data, or not.

 Let us know what you think about it.
 Are you managing to do it right?

 In other videos, we already explained what customer feedback is and why it is so relevant for your business.
-See the link in the description!
 In this video, I will tell you which three simple questions you should ask yourself to evaluate if you are extracting enough value from this type of data.

-(highlight: Analyzing customer feedback is crucial to creating winning products)
+Analyzing customer feedback is crucial to creating winning products

 One more time, consumer feedback is any kind of feedback produced by customers about a brand, its products or services.
 Analyzing this type of data, which usually appears in the form of text, is crucial to understand customes perspective and create new winning solutions for them.